Floreat

 Houses, as did the details of the doul call.
 No doubt some terms have been

-overlooked - there were almost certainly a few connected with boats, for
+overlooked - there were almost certainly a few connected with boats (including

 Feedback: many thanks to Tony Walters (Dayboys' 1958-1963) and to Ted Brunning (Moser's, current 2005) for very helpful suggestions.